cds-snc/digital-canada-ca/content/en/blog/posts/illustrating-with-diversity-and-inclusion-for-the-covid-alert-app.md

 A big part of COVID Alert’s success is based on whether people understand and trust the service.

 Of course, putting the app out into the world doesn’t mean the work is done - our visual concepts are continually being tested and iterated on.
-We welcome feedback(mailto:CDS-SNC@tbs-sct.gc.ca) about the app, and hope COVID Alert’s illustrations help capture Canada’s diversity of experiences.
+We [welcome feedback](mailto:CDS-SNC@tbs-sct.gc.ca) about the app, and hope COVID Alert’s illustrations help capture Canada’s diversity of experiences.